DovieW/obsidian-android-sync/README.md

 2. Open the Obsidian app and add your vaults from the repos/Obsidian folder.
 If you're using the Obsidian Git plugin, you should disable it for your Android.
 You can do this in the plugin settings.

 3. Import the "Tasker project" into Tasker.
 Once you import it, I recommend you rearrange the tasks based on [this image](https://raw.githubusercontent.com/DovieW/obsidian-android-sync/master/Tasks_Order.png) for simplicity (to rearrange tasks, hold on a task, then drag).
 You can import the project in 2 ways.
 You can use this [TaskerNet link](https://bit.ly/3Mn7M4S), or you can import the .xml file from this repository.
-You can do that by opening Tasker, and holding down on a project.
-A menu will appear, click "Import Project".
-Now you have to find the .xml file.
-Click "up" a couple times until you can find the "repos" folder.
-In that folder is the obsidian-android-sync folder.
-And the .xml file should be there.
+Once it's imported, there will be some prompts, I think one for giving Tasker "Usage Access" and one to enable all profiles.
+Accept all.

 4. There are ~~3~~ 2 types of tasks you have to edit in the project.
     1. Vault launch icons - Create widgets to these tasks so you can jump to a specific vault without having to open the app.